 The important thing is that you’ve given your kitties a lifelong friend.
 And you laid the groundwork to make it a good friendship.

-If you’re still deciding on a new kitten, read all about the friendliest cat breeds for your household.
+If you’re still deciding on a new kitten, read all about the friendliest cat breeds to welcome home.

 Kitten and cat senses

 Remember to microchip and vaccinate your new kitten to protect them against all the pests and hazards out there.
-Vet visits, medication, microchipping, and more are all part of our cat insurance plans.
+Also remember that these vet visits are only the tip of the iceberg when it comes to medical costs that happen over time.

 And because you already have a cat, you’ll get our multiple pet discount.
 Meow!